SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_SectionDefinition.md

 > [!IMPORTANT]
 > The ID of a field descriptor should be unique within a DOM module.
 >
-> Currently the uniqueness of the ID does not get enforced when adding or updating an section definition.
+> Currently the uniqueness of the ID does not get enforced when adding or updating a `SectionDefinition`.
-> When using a field descriptor has the same ID on multiple sections it might result in inconsistent behavior.
-When a field descriptor with the same ID is used in a name definition, the name of the DOM instance might defer depending on first section that has a value assigned for the field descriptor with that ID.
-During the validation of changes to field descriptor it might result (added in RN 37395) incorrectly detecting that a field descriptor is no longer in use.
-If that's the case the field descriptor will allowed to be removed.
+> Using `FieldDescriptors` that have the same ID on multiple `SectionDefinitions` might result in inconsistent behavior.
+When a `FieldDescriptor` with the same ID is used in a name definition, the name of the DOM instance might differ depending on which `SectionDefinition` is returned by the database.
+During the validation of changes to `FieldDescriptor` this might result in incorrectly detecting that a `FieldDescriptor` is no longer in use, resulting in the removal of a descriptor that is actually still in use.

 > [!NOTE]
 > From DataMiner 10.2.3/10.3.0 onwards, the following `FieldDescriptors` can have **multiple values**: